Yifan-Song0819/Python_JSON/README.md

 # Python_JSON

+I randomly create sales.json file.

+The sales.json describes daily sales from a local pharmacy from 01/01/2016 to 31/12/2018.

+There are 1000 piece of datas, but there also exists duplicate dates and null data.
+Therefore, these data

+would be removed.
+Only 657 data are left when plotting the data.
+That makes sense in three years.
+We remove weekends and

+public holidays, there are only around 200+ days every year.

 Please link to a python git repo that performs filtering on time-series data and outputs a plot of the filtered and unfiltered data, the minimum, mean and average of the data.
 Include a JSON schema for the data model in the source code.
 Show images of the above plots.